chattsayan/NodeJS/Season2/devTinder_project/Backend/steps.md

 - read about index in mongoDB
 - why do we need index in DB? adv and disadv of creating indexes?
 - what are compound indexes?

+# S2E14 - Building /feed API and pagination

+- create /feed API
+- explore $nin, $and, $ne and other query operators